foxkill/mosquito/README.md

 - check the correctness of the routes: sail artisan route:list
 - add the Sanctum EnsureFrontendRequestsAreStateful Middleware by adding $middleware->statefulApi() all to the bootstrap file.
 - TODO: Implement middleware that changes the Accept header to application/json -> Correct handling of unauthorized requests.
+- Start to create tests and then the implementation of the controller:  sail artisan make:test Api/V1/TaskTest
+-